Skip to contents

 Time points used for evaluation

 Naturally, if the times argument is specified, then exactly these time points are used for evaluation.
 A warning is given to the user in case some of the specified times fall outside of the time point range of the test set.
-The assumption here is that if the test set is large enough, it should have a time domain/range similar to the one from the train set, and therefore time points outside that domain might lead to interpolation or extrapolation of \(S(t)\).
+The assumption here is that if the test set is large enough, it should have a time domain/range similar to the one from the train set, and therefore time points outside that domain might lead to unwanted extrapolation of \(S(t)\).

 Data used for Estimating Censoring Distribution